Bleo 15k Side Effects

 Applies to bleomycin: injection powder for solution

-In addition to its needed effects, some unwanted effects may be caused by bleomycin (the active ingredient contained in Bleo 15k).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, bleomycin (the active ingredient contained in Bleo 15k) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.